AI Outreach Automation

 Prevention: Refresh token never transmitted (only used in server-to-server communication)

-Setup: User grants access to a third-party email app.
-That app’s infrastructure gets hacked.
+Setup: a user grants access to a third-party email app, and that app’s infrastructure gets hacked.

 Risk: Third-party stored real password